segmentstream-com/segmentstream-com.github.io/_docs/datasources/index.md

 Each data source allows to import specific data and reports from the data source API.
 You can find more info in the documentation of the specific data source.

-## <a name="additional-transformation-settings"></a>Additional transformation settings
+## Additional transformation settings

 Besides default reports import, SegmentStream allows to apply additional transformations for the data and help prepare cost data reports grouped by UTM.

-This might be very handy if you need to stitch cost data with website sessions or [send cost data into Google Analytics](!/datadestinations/google-analytics).
+This might be very handy if you need to stitch cost data with website sessions or [send cost data into Google Analytics](/datadestinations/google-analytics).

 To enable this transformation use **"Import cost data grouped by UTM"** setting.